xen-project/xen/docs/designs/qemu-deprivilege.md

             kill(-1, 9);
     }

-Fortunately there is an assymetry we can take advantage of.
+Fortunately there is an asymmetry we can take advantage of.
 From the POSIX spec:

 > For a process to have permission to send a signal to a process